mpanighetti/dnd5e-rhythmancy/ch-2-casting-rhythmancy-spells.md

 ## Component Requirements

 All rhythmancy spells, in addition to normal spell slot usage and component requirements, include both a verbal component and a specific material component requirement of a musical instrument with a value of at least 1 gp.
 This instrument substitutes as your spellcasting focus when using rhythmantic magic.
+Instruments that are magic items also satisfy this material component requirement.

 Due to the inherently performative nature of rhythmancy, the requirements for both a verbal component and musical instrument cannot be bypassed with any class feature (such as a sorcerer's Subtle Spell metamagic option), trait, or any other ability, unless it specifically allows ignoring component requirements for rhythmancy magic.